 This degree will provide you with the knowledge and skills required to become a computing professional.
 The degree offers a unique opportunity for you to develop a wide range of computing skills including, but not limited to, cyber security, data science, artificial intelligence, web development, networking and software engineering.
-The degrees flexible curriculum allows you to adapt your learning towards your own career aspirations and interests within the field of computing.

 The course aims are: